DaAwesomeP/node-upb/README.md

 ```

 ### Browser
-Either download the package via [Bower]() (package named `upb`) or download the [latest release](https://github.com/DaAwesomeP/node-upb/releases/latest) and include it in your page:
+Either download the package via [Bower](http://bower.io/) (package named `upb`) or download the [latest release](https://github.com/DaAwesomeP/node-upb/releases/latest) and include it in your page:
 ```html
 <script type="text/javascript" src="upb.js"></script>
 ```
 Use it with the `upb` object.
 The examples below should work fine.
+There is a minified version in the `/dist/` folder or available for download from the releases page.

 ## Usage